Werechess/demoqa/README.md

 ## <a name="AllureTestOpsStartTests">Ability to start a run of custom set of tests from Allure TestOps</a>

-Any person not related to autotest creation can select a set of tests, environment parameter(RunIn) and start a run.\
+Any person not related to autotest creation can select a set of tests, environment parameters and start a run.\
 Allure TestOps run will be created, Jenkins job triggered with correct parameters.
 And results of the job will be seamlessly integrated into Allure TestOps.
 <p align="center">